renanthera/simc-wiki/ExpansionOptions.md

   * **bfa.fathuuls_floodguards_damage_chance** (scope: global; default: 1) Chance the player is above 90% HP when Fa'thuul's Floodguards proc.
   * **bfa.grips_of_forsaken_sanity_damage_chance** (scope: global; default: 1) Chance the player is above 90% HP when Grips of Forsaken Sanity proc.
   * **bfa.stormglide_steps_take_damage_chance** (scope: global; default: 0) Chance every second that the player takes damage which will remove the Untouchable buff.
   * **bfa.lurkers_insidious_gift_duration** (scope: global; default: 0) Overrides the duration of the Lurker's Insidious Gift trinket buff.
 A value of 0 will use the buff's maximum duration.
-Accepts values between 0 and the maximum duration of the buff.
+  * **bfa.abyssal_speakers_gauntlets_shield_duration** (scope: global; default: 0) Overrides the duration of the Ephemeral Vigor buff from Abyssal Speaker's Gauntlets.
+A value of 0 will use the buff's maximum duration.
+If the absorb shield is fully consumed by damage taken by the player, the effect will end.
+  * **bfa.trident_of_deep_ocean_duration** (scope: global; default: 0) Overrides the duration of the Custody of the Deep absorb buff from Trident of Deep Ocean.
+A value of 0 will use the buff's maximum duration.
+If the absorb shield is fully consumed by damage taken by the player, the effect will end.
+Note that the effect is rppm based on damage taken only, and will not proc in the normal scenario of a non-tank simulation.

 ## Legion